zebra-group/grav-plugin-directus/README.md

 #### sort
 The sort parameter defines, which field is used for the response array sorting.
 More options here: https://docs.directus.io/api/query/sort.html

-## Twig Tags
+## Misc Twig Tags
 ```md
 <img src="{{ directusFile(image, {width: 570, height: 620}) }}" loading="lazy" />
 ```

 Directus 9 uses the assets endpoint for requesting files only.
-The twig Tag downloads the image, if it does not exist, and returns the relative url to the file.
-The first parameter is the file reference from directus api and the second parameter is an array with you image manipulation parameters.
+The twig Tag downloads the file, if it does not exist, and returns the relative url to the file.
+The first parameter is the file reference object from directus' API.
+The file will be downloaded to the folder defined in the plugin configuration under ``assetsFolderName`` which defaults to ``assets``.
+Please add this name to ``pages.ignore_folders`` in your system.yaml.
+The second parameter is an array with you image manipulation parameters.
 For a complete parameter list, look here: https://docs.directus.io/reference/api/assets.html